chainstack/docs/docs/platform/join-a-public-network.md

 # Join a public network

-You can currently join the Ethereum and Bitcoin networks.
+You can currently join the public Ethereum, Bitcoin, and Corda networks.

 To join the [Ethereum](/blockchains/ethereum) main or test network: